redtomato0129/redtomato0129/README.md

-# Hi 👋, I'm a Software Engineer focused on AI Development
+# Hi 👋, I'm a Software Engineer focused on Generative AI, VoIP, TradingView, Python, Full-Stack and DevOps.

 Welcome to my GitHub profile!
 I'm a full-stack developer with a strong focus on AI development and real-time communications.
 Below are some of the areas I specialize in and the technologies I work with.